danieljharvey/functional-programming-is-boring/slides/lesson4-task-either.md

 - `TaskEither<E,A>`

-- Now, we haven't talked about `Task<A>`, but it's the same as `Continuation<A>`, in that it captures the idea of an async computation that can't fail.
+- Now, we haven't talked about `Task<A>`, but it captures the idea of an async computation that can't fail, such as a callback that returns a single value.

-- (also, this is what it's called in `fp-ts`, which we'll be using today)
+- And `Either<E,A>` lets us express the idea of something succeeding or failing.

 - Therefore `TaskEither<E,A>` is an asynchronous computation that can succeed with an `A` or fail with an `E`.

-- We have a type for the failures.
+- Most importantly - we have a meaningful type for the failures.

 - (they are also lazy rather than eager, so returning one from a function doesn't run it until you decide, mumble mumble referential transparency)